 From 1993 through 1999 Jeremy served as an Assistant U.S. Attorney for the Southern District of New York, where he investigated a wide variety of criminal cases - including money laundering, narcotics, tax evasion, and other fraud cases - and represented the government in numerous criminal trials and appeals.
 In 1998, he received the Department of Justice Director's Award for Superior Performance as an Assistant U.S. Attorney.
 Jeremy joined Morvillo Abramowitz as a Partner in 1999.

-Jeremy serves on the Board of Directors of the Legal Aid Society and is the Chair of the New York Council of Defense Lawyers' Ethics, Rules, and Legislation Committee.
+Jeremy serves on the Board of Directors of the Legal Aid Society.
 He is a member of the New York City Bar Association (Personal Income Tax Committee, present member; Criminal Advocacy Committee, past member; Federal Legislation Committee, past member), the American Bar Association (Litigation, Criminal Justice and Taxation Sections) and the Federal Bar Council.
 Jeremy is the author of the bi-monthly "Tax Litigation" column in the New York Law Journal, is a co-author of "Responding to Subpoenas and Other Regulatory Requests", a chapter in Defending Corporations and Individuals in Government Investigations (West Thomson Reuters), is a contributor to The Insider Blog on Forbes.com, and has spoken on issues relating to tax fraud, federal criminal practice and the regulatory fallout of the Subprime-Backed Securities Crisis.
 In 2004, Jeremy received the James Fogelson Leadership Award from the UJA-Federation of New York, Lawyer's Division.
 He is admitted in New York and to practice before the Court of Appeals for the Second Circuit, the United States District Courts for the Southern and Eastern Districts of New York, and the United States Tax Court.